Studio Thunderhorse

-Studio Thunderhorse is an independent game studio based in Roseville, California.
-The company was founded in 2015 by Simon Filip and specializes in 2D games inspired by the 90's era of gaming.
+Studio Thunderhorse was an independent game studio based in Roseville, California.
+The company was founded in 2015 by Simon Filip and specializes in 2D games inspired by the 90s era of gaming.

 The studio's first major title, Flynn: Son of Crimson, was released in September 2021.
 It was published by Humble Games and is available on PC and consoles.

+On October 23, 2024, Studio Thunderhorse announced its closure.

 Games

 On July 2, 2015, Studio Thunderhorse released their first mobile game on iOS, Samurai Blitz, with a second game, Raccoon Rascals, following in November 2015.
 With the success of their first two mobile titles, Studio Thunderhorse began development work on their first major title for PC and consoles, Flynn: Son of Crimson, a pixel art action platform game.

 Flynn: Son of Crimson

 After a successful Kickstarter campaign and five years of development, Flynn: Son of Crimson was released on Sept 15th, 2021, on Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.

 The game is a 2D action platformer with titular character, Flynn, and his giant mythical dog companion, Dex, embarking on a journey of discovery and conflict as they learn to master the art of Crimson Energy.
 Flynn and Dex must save the world of Rosantica before the evil from The Scourge claims their home.

-In an interview with games news and reviews website, Game Rant, Studio Thunderhorse hinted that they may work on a sequel to the game in the future, or follow one of the game's characters in a brand new adventure.
+In an interview with games news and reviews website, Game Rant, Studio Thunderhorse hinted that they may work on a sequel to the game in the future, or follow one of the game's characters in a brand-new adventure.